james201010/prometheus-appd/README.md

 The extension cannot modify or delete existing schemas.
 If you have an existing schema which needs editing follow instructions [in our documentation](https://docs.appdynamics.com/display/PRO45/Analytics+Events+API#AnalyticsEventsAPI-update_schemaUpdateEventSchema)

-### Configure Prometheus Queries
+### Configure Prometheus Queries for an event source

-The extension has been designed to run Prometheus queries in series.
+The extension has been designed to run Prometheus queries in series for each event source.
 By default the extension will run two sample queries as defined in conf/queries.txt and send the data to AppD as analytics events.

 Open conf/queries.txt for editing.